logiclrd/lights/README.md

 * [Armbian for Libre Computer boards](https://www.armbian.com/download/?tx_maker=libre-computer)

 The first step was to figure out _how_ to talk to the GPIO pins.

-I discovered that the most straightforward way to do this, at least on this particular platform, is via the filesystem, which has dev nodes that interact with GPIO.
+On the Banana Pi M64, the most straightforward way to do this seems to be via the filesystem, which has dev nodes that interact with GPIO.
+However, on the Libre Computer device, this interface is officially deprecated, and instead they would like you to use `gpioset`, which comes installed as part of the `gpiod` package.

-* GPIO dev nodes live in `/sys/class/gpio`
-* Pins need to be "exported" to be interacted with
-* Exporting a pin is done by opening the dev node `export` and writing the pin number followed by a newline.
-The driver responds by exposing that pin in a folder containing dev nodes that is linked to from `/sys/class/gpio/gpioPINNUMBER`
-* GPIO pins can be used for input or output.
-You must explicitly configure the newly-exported pin for output by writing the word "out" to the dev node `direction` in the pin's folder.
-* The state of the pin is controlled by writing 0 or 1 to the dev node `value` in the pin's folder.
-Experimentally, I found that with this relay board, the logic is reversed; a value of 0 turns the relay on, and a value of 1 turns the relay off.

 With some trial and error, I identified the GPIO pin numbers corresponding to the four relays:

-* Relay 0: Pin PL8, pin #360
+* Relay 0: Pin 83
-* Relay 1: Pin PL7, pin #359
+* Relay 1: Pin 82
-* Relay 2: Pin PL12, pin #364
+* Relay 2: Pin 84
-* Relay 3: Pin PB6, pin #38
+* Relay 3: Pin 86

+(I noticed after setting up this mapping and doing the wiring that the silkscreen on the board lists "LED1" through "LED4" in the _opposite_ order.
+Oh well :-) )

-This information is encapsulated in the `pins` subdirectory in this repository.
+The mapping of relay numbers (0..3) to pin numbers is encapsulated in the `pins` subdirectory in this repository.

-I created an initialization script that, run as root, exports these four pins.
-This is in the `init` subdirectory in this repository.
-I configured this script to run on system startup by referencing it from `/etc/rc.local`.

 Then I created a straightforward abstraction of the control mechanism, which is in the `control` subdirectory in this repository.
 The `on` and `off` scripts take a relay number and do all the necessary translation internally to control the corresponding pin.
-For instance, `on 1` turns on relay #1, which, behind the scenes, means that it sets the value of pin PL7 to 0.
+For instance, `on 1` turns on relay #1, which, behind the scenes, means that it sets the value of pin #82 to 0.

 Finally, the actual scheduling engine was written using PowerShell.
 The current shebang line assumes a PowerShell installation in `/powershell`.
 The schedule is defined in a custom-format text file `schedule.txt` in the `schedule` subdirectory, and the script `Run-Schedule.ps1` reads this file in and processes it, turning it into invocations of `control/on` and `control/off`.